Brittany Snow

-Brittany Anne Snow (born March 9, 1986) is an American actress.
+Brittany Anne Snow (born March 9, 1986) is an American actress, singer and director.
 She gained recognition for her role in the CBS soap opera Guiding Light (1998–2001), for which she won a Young Artist Award for Best Young Actress and was nominated for two other Young Artist Awards and a Soap Opera Digest Award.
 She then starred in the NBC drama series American Dreams (2002–2005), for which she was nominated for a Young Artist Award and three Teen Choice Awards.

 Snow has appeared in various films, including The Pacifier (2005), John Tucker Must Die (2006), Hairspray (2007), Prom Night (2008), Would You Rather (2012), the Pitch Perfect film series (2012–2017), Bushwick (2017), Someone Great (2019), and X (2022).
-She appeared in the NBC legal comedy-drama series Harry's Law (2011–2012) and the Fox drama series Almost Family (2019–2020).
+She appeared in the NBC legal comedy-drama series Harry's Law (2011–2012), the Fox drama series Almost Family (2019–2020), and the Netflix drama series The Hunting Wives (2025–present).
 Snow made her directorial debut with the drama film Parachute, which premiered at the SXSW festival in March 2023.
-She stars in the Netflix drama series The Hunting Wives (2025-present).

 Snow is the co-founder of the Love Is Louder movement, a project by the non-profit Jed Foundation, dedicated to stop bullying in schools.

-Life and career
+Early life and education

 Brittany Anne Snow was born on March 9, 1986, and raised in Tampa, Florida, to a mother of English, Swiss and Italian descent and a father of Scottish, Lebanese and German descent.
 She is the daughter of Cinda and John Snow.
 She has a brother and a sister.
 She attended Gaither High School in Tampa.